Brezová pod Bradlom: Population

-Brezová pod Bradlom has a population of around 5,000.
 According to the 2001 census, 92.2% of inhabitants were Slovaks and 0.8% Czechs.
 The religious makeup was 38.5% Lutherans, 24.9% Roman Catholics, and 22.5% people with no religious affiliation.

 Sights

 The monumental tomb of Milan Rastislav Štefánik is located on the Bradlo hill (543 metres (1,781 ft), approximately three kilometres from the town, on the road to Košariská.
 The monument's construction started in 1924, five years after Štefánik's death and was finished in 1928.
 The tomb was designed by architect Dušan Jurkovič.

 Twin towns — sister cities

 Brezová pod Bradlom is twinned with: